jfreboud/jfreboud.github.io/_posts/2022-03-02-convolution.markdown

 The different **neurons** in the grid correspond to the output of the $ Convolution $ $ layer $.
 Looking back at the [linear layer article]({% post_url 2021-09-19-linear %}), the **neurons** were structured as vector of numbers.
-It seems legitimate that are output are now grids.
+It seems legitimate that our output are now grids.

 Still, we are looking for a "moving part", such as the **weights** we introduced in the [weights article]({% post_url 2021-08-19-weights %}).
 We have a perfect place to consider **weights** variables